Imaad08/studentcsa/_posts/2025-05-15-tmaswebsite.md

 ---

 ### **Final Thoughts**
 Leading this project was **one of the most rewarding experiences**—combining **tech, education, and teamwork** to make a real impact.
-The site is still growing, and I’m excited to see how it helps more students in the future
+The site is still growing, and I’m excited to see how it helps more students in the future!

 ---